andyatkinson/presentations/railsconf2025/10_mistakes.md

 ## ❌ Mistake #7—Missing DB Monitoring
 - Not logging slow queries or collecting query statistics and execution plans
 - Not using the `BUFFERS` information in PostgreSQL execution plans
-- Spending time finding looking up application source code locations for SQL queries
+- Spending time finding application source code locations for SQL queries
 - Not monitoring critical background processes like Autovacuum

 <div class="corner-label">💵 Triage, incident resolution</div>